ggranum/twisted-kindling/README.md

 ## Thanks Angular and Firebase Teams!
-The highly modified version of the original readme.md content follows.

-# angularfire-component-seed — the component-oriented seed for Angular+Firebase apps
+# twisted-kindling — the component-oriented seed for Angular+Firebase apps

 This derivative of [angular-seed](https://github.com/angular/angular-seed) is an application skeleton for a typical [AngularFire](http://angularfire.com/) web app, modified to put focus on component-based development.
 You can use it to quickly bootstrap your Angular + Firebase projects.

 The seed is preconfigured to install the Angular framework, Firebase, AngularFire, and a bundle of development and testing tools.
-The application is built using gulp, which is a significant departure from the parent projects.
+The application is built using Gulp, which is a significant departure from the parent projects.

 The seed app doesn't do much, but does demonstrate the basics of Angular + Firebase development,